Bigger reduction in Aer Lingus flights now expected for this summer

 Aer Lingus aircraft parked up at Dublin Airport.
 Photograph: Tom Honan for The Irish Times.

 Forecasts for June and July were revealed to union leaders by airline management at one of a number of crisis briefings.
-The airline had prepared a schedule for June that would see it fly 15pc of its normal flights, but the “realistic view is now closer to 5pc”.
-The “best case” for July had been a less than 20pc schedule, but it would now be “significantly lower” than that.
+The airline had prepared a schedule for June that would see it fly 15 per cent of its normal flights, but the “realistic view is now closer to 5 per cent ”.
+The “best case” for July had been a less than 20 per cent schedule, but it would now be “significantly lower” than that.

 Banks will not offer a third blanket mortgage and business loan payment break for customers who are struggling to meet repayments, the Business Post reports.